TitilayoMG/Microsoft-Financial-Report/README.md

 ![](revenue-operations-concept.jpg)

 ## Introduction
 The objective of preparing this financial report is to provide a clear, accurate, and comprehensive overview of the organization's financial performance.
-This financial report provide stakeholders with accurate and transparent insights into the financial health and performance of the organization analyzed on Microsoft Excel.
+This financial report provide stakeholders with accurate and transparent insights into the financial health and performance of the organization and it's analyzed on Microsoft Excel.
 It will serve as a crucial tool for accountability and effective communication, fostering trust and confidence among stakeholders.

 ## Problem Statement
 The goal is to provide answers to the following questions: